 • Details of any alternative billing medium requirement.

-ITRS translates text into voice and voice into text to facilitate a person with a hearing disability in making and receiving calls in the Republic of Ireland.
+ITRS translates text into voice and voice into text to facilitate a person who maybe deaf or hard of hearing in making and receiving calls in the Republic of Ireland.
 Calls are relayed through an ITRS agent who performs this translation.
 ITRS customers can make and receive text relay calls as per their chosen plan using a range of PC or mobile media devices.
-The ITRS app is available on iOS through the App Store, on Google Play for android or via your PC using the ITRS web client.
+ITRS is available directly from www.itrs.ie

-To use the ITRS app you must first register the phone number you will be using to make and receive calls on the app.
-Please click here to register and you can also access details on how to make and receive calls and other important app features.
+To use the ITRS you must first register the phone number you will be using to make and receive calls.
+Please click here to register and you can also access details on how to make and receive calls and other important features.